Skip to contents

 Statistics

-The categorical groups defined by x, color.by, etc are used to calculate non-parametric statistics with the Mann-Whitney or Kruskal-Wallis algorithms.
+The categorical groups defined by x, stat.by, etc are used to calculate non-parametric statistics with the Mann-Whitney or Kruskal-Wallis algorithms.
 See Statistics for details.

 Correlation Plots